preesm/preesm/releng/README.md

 #### deploy

 *   [maven-deploy-plugin](http://maven.apache.org/plugins/maven-deploy-plugin/): disable the default deploy plugin.
-This is due to issues when deploying P2 repositories on Sourceforge.
-The actual deploy procedure is detailled in the [Release Engineering in Maven](#release-engineering-in-maven) section.
+This is due to issues when deploying P2 repositories on SourceForge.
+The actual deploy procedure is detailed in the [Release Engineering in Maven](#release-engineering-in-maven) section.

 Eclipse Setup
 -------------

-Eclipse is the prefered IDE for developing Preesm.
-The developer setup is detailed on the [Sourceforge website](http://preesm.sourceforge.net/website/index.php?id=building-preesm).
+Eclipse is the preferred IDE for developing Preesm.
+The developer setup is detailed on the [SourceForge website](http://preesm.sourceforge.net/website/index.php?id=building-preesm).
 This section details the links between the Maven configuration and the Eclipse setup.

 **Note:** Eclipse should not be used to package or release.